matteobolner/metabolomics_missing_data_imputation/README.md

 For any question and issue contact the author Matteo Bolner.
 ## Summary of the process

-1. The script reads the input files (in various formats: CSV, TSV, XLS, XLSX), removes metabolites with too many missing values, and identifies exogenous (xenobiotic) metabolites.
+1. The script reads the input files (in various formats: CSV, TSV, XLS, XLSX)
-2. Xenobiotic metabolites are excluded from the imputation process.
+2. Exogenous (Xenobiotic) metabolites are identified and excluded from the imputation process
+3. Metabolites with too many missing values are removed from the dataset.
+4. Individual metabolite values which are outliers (based on the interquartile range) are replaced with missing values
-3. Correlations between all remaining metabolites are computed.
+4. Correlations between all metabolites are computed.
-4. For each metabolite, the top 10 correlated **endogenous** metabolites are identified as predictors.
+5. For each metabolite, the top 10 correlated **endogenous** metabolites are identified as predictors.
-5. A prediction matrix is created based on these correlations and any additional predictors specified.
+6. A prediction matrix is created based on these correlations and any additional predictors specified.
-6. MICE imputation is performed using the specified method, generating the specified number of imputed datasets.
+7. MICE imputation is performed using the specified method, generating the specified number of imputed datasets.

 ## Prerequisites